 By the way, this appetizer is very popular in Argentina and it is called there vitel tone.

 Wine is an integral element of every dish, and it is essential to know which wine works the best before serving it.
 The right wine will emphasize the taste and bring the light sweetness.
 Both red and white wines are ideal for vitello tonnato.
 For me, the best wine to serve with Vitello Tonnato is the dense velvety red.
 I like to eat Vitello with Merlot, Chianti Classico or even Chianti Reserve.

 But for Vitello Tonnato, white wine from the Piedmont region is also superb option; for instance, try Roero Arneis or Gavi.
 Without any doubt, you can drink other dry white wines – Pinot Grigio.
 If you do not consume alcohol, you can always have mineral water with lemon or tomato juice.

-1 pinch of espelette pepper (or chili or black pepper)
+- 1 pinch of espelette pepper (chili or black pepper)

 2. Pat dry meat with paper towels.
 Place in a baking dish.
 Sprinkle with salt, black pepper, lightly drizzle with oil.
 Rub everything with your hands.

 3. Place it in the oven and bake for 25 minutes.
 After 15 minutes, turn over and bake on the other side.
 If the tenderloin is thin, reduce the time to 18-20 minutes.
 The meat will turn out slightly bloody.
 Cook for 35-40 minutes if you want a good roast.